biomedicalinformaticsgroup/cadmus/README.md

 A: There are two factors that influence the performance of Cadmus.
 The first one that highly influences the retrieval rate is one’s subscriptions to journals.
 The second one is the date range.
 Usually, Cadmus performs better on newer publications.
 This reflects the increased use of text mining formats and document web indexing to help with finding a given document.

 Q:Tika failed three times in a row, I can not parse PDF format.
-What can I do ?
+What can I do?

 A:You can go to the following [website](https://repo1.maven.org/maven2/org/apache/tika/tika-server/1.24/), download 'tika-server-1.24.jar' and start it yourself.

-Q:I ran two times the same query, the number of potential publications changed.
+Q:I ran two times the same query, and the number of potential publications changed.
 Why?

-A:If the number of potential publication changed by a lot please let us know [here](https://github.com/biomedicalinformaticsgroup/cadmus/issues), tell us about the query, the previous number and the new number.
+A:If the number of potential publications changed by a lot please let us know [here](https://github.com/biomedicalinformaticsgroup/cadmus/issues), tell us about the query, the previous number, and the new number.
 If you noticed a small difference, most likely the APIs the system is using were busy and your request did not receive an answer this time.
-Give it some time and try to run again the same query using the extra parameter full_search = 'light' to update your result by looking again at the rows where the system did not find a content.
+Give it some time and try to run again the same query using the extra parameter full_search = 'light' to update your result by looking again at the rows where the system did not find content.

-Q:I ran the same query as someone else and I got different retrieval result.
+Q:I ran the same query as someone else and I got a different retrieval result.
 Why?

-A:The system is influenced by subscriptions beyond the api key.
-Maybe you do not have the same subsriptions as your colleague, if you run the system on a university computer you are likley to get a higher retrieval due to IP address whitelisting.
-Different univerisities will have different subscriptions and thus retrieval rates.
+A:The system is influenced by subscriptions beyond the API key.
+Maybe you do not have the same subscriptions as your colleague, if you run the system on a university computer you are likely to get a higher retrieval due to IP address whitelisting.
+Different universities will have different subscriptions and thus retrieval rates.

 Q:Can I redistribute the data?

 A:Published literature is subject to copyright and restrictions on redistribution.
 Users need to be mindful of the data storage requirements and how the derived products are presented and shared.
-Some pulishers will allow 100 character chunks to be redistributed without issue, others will not.
+Some publishers will allow 100-character chunks to be redistributed without issue, others will not.
 Each time you use published data, you should provide a list of DOIs to users so that they can visit the original papers.
-Derivitive data is treated diffrently, if you have processed the raw data and created something new (and the licesinging allows it) then you should be free to redistribute that in most cases.
+Derivative data is treated differently, if you have processed the raw data and created something new (and the licensing allows it) then you should be free to redistribute that in most cases.
 See [Creative commons licensing](https://creativecommons.org/licenses/by-nc-nd/3.0/us/legalcode) for more info.

 Q:What's the difference between retrieved_df and retrieved_df2?

 A:retrieved_df is a 'moving state' dataframe.
-Each time the system runs, it will store the information into retrieved_df at the row of interest. retrieved_df2 is here to keep the information forever, once the system finished, retrieved_df2 will collect the newly retrieved records from retrieved_df to add them with previous run's retrieval.
+Each time the system runs, it will store the information in retrieved_df at the row of interest. retrieved_df2 is here to keep the information forever, once the system is finished, retrieved_df2 will collect the newly retrieved records from retrieved_df to add them to the previous run's retrieval.

 Q:How can I remove Cadmus?